acetinkaya/Fake-News-Detection-via-Deep-Learning-TF-IDF/README.md

 - **Full Article Access Link**: [Analysis of whether news on the Internet is real or fake by using deep learning methods and the TF-IDF algorithm](https://dergipark.org.tr/en/pub/iarej/issue/60476/779019)

 Abstract

+Internet use has become increasingly widespread nowadays.
+In addition, there is a significant increase in the amount of text content produced in digital media.
+However, the accuracy and inaccuracy of the news we read and the content produced in a large number are also unknown.
+In this study, classification and analysis of whether the news is real or not were done by using Deep Learning methods.
+For the English news, the data set created by Katharine Jarmul was used.
+The data set contained a total of 6336 news items.
+The distribution of this data set, which consisted of political and political news, was 50% fake and 50% real.
+The method used in text classification was Term Frequency - Inverse Document Frequency (TF-IDF).
+The classification was made with the data set used and 93.88% success and 6.12% error were obtained as a result of the analysis.